 These publications are usually available either within your university careers service or in your university library.

 Few structured graduate training schemes exist in book and magazine publishing, although publishing companies are keen to employ graduates.
-Training is mainly on the job, supported by short courses run by organisations such as the:
+Training is mainly on the job, supported by short courses run by organisations such as the The Publishing Training Centre.

 Larger organisations often take a more structured approach to training and have more substantial training budgets.

 Postgraduate and professional training courses can provide a valuable background to the world of publishing and may also provide useful contacts.
 Most publishing courses available through training providers, universities and colleges tend to cover areas such as proofreading, editing and production.